neurips25-eai/neurips25-eai.github.io/schedule.md

 - Final leaderboard published
 - Winning teams announced at **NeurIPS 2025**
 - **Competition summary paper** and team reports submitted to proceedings
-- Podium talks and posters presented at the NeurIPS workshop

 Want to stay informed?
 Follow [our GitHub repo](#) and join our [community Discord](#) for the latest updates and reminders.